gheydon/draggableviews/README.txt

  5) Click "Add order field" button and choose "Value #1" from the list Click Update button
  6) Save the view and you're done

+The view will not be shown properly in preview mode!